 Seito wa zenbu de nanijin desu ka?

-Notice that both words are composed with the kanji (全) which means whole, everything, and complete.
-Various words use this ideogram such as:
+Notice that both words are built on the kanji 全, which means whole, everything, and complete.
+A few common words that use this ideogram:

-• Not everything, nothing – 全然 – zenzen
+- Not at all, nothing — 全然 — zenzen

-We can start by saying that subete (全て) is a word of Japanese origin while zenbu (全部) is composed only with ideograms and came from Chinese origin.
-The word zenbu is also composed with kanji (部) which indicates section, department, part, portion, component, and element.
-In other words, the word zenbu indicates the whole part or every element.
-Remembering that the word subete is usually written in hiragana すべて.
+We can start by saying that subete (全て) is a word of Japanese origin, while zenbu (全部) is built only from ideograms and came from Chinese.
+The second character in zenbu, 部, points at a section, department, part, portion, component, or element — in other words, zenbu refers to the whole portion or every element of a set.
+As mentioned above, subete is usually written in hiragana: すべて.

-Subete is a slightly more advanced vocabulary than zenbu, it is common for a 3 or 4-year-old child to say zenbu when they want all the toys, but by the age of 10 they may start saying subete.
-Zenbu tends to be more used for everything that is finite or has a limit.
-It is common to hear zenbu (全部) more frequently than subete (全て).
-Zenbu feels more complete while subete feels more like everything, everyone.
+Subete is slightly more advanced vocabulary than zenbu: a three- or four-year-old will say zenbu when they want all the toys, and by around ten they may start switching to subete.
+Zenbu leans toward the finite, the bounded, the countable; subete leans toward the open-ended, the universal, the “everyone and everything.”
+Zenbu covers what is contained; subete covers what is included in the world.
+Zenbu feels more complete; subete feels more like “all of it, all of them.”
 Zenbu tends to be frequently used to refer to money, counting, and numbers.

-The word 全部 is not appropriate to use to indicate a group of people.
-We can conclude that すべて and 全部 are interchangeable in many situations.
-However, すべて tends to be more used in general themes, abstract ideas, or something academic.
+By the way, 全部 is not a good fit when you want to point at a group of people.
+In many situations すべて and 全部 are interchangeable — but すべて tends to be the better choice for general topics, abstract ideas, or anything academic.

 5. 皆 / みんな – “everyone” (for people)

 みんな is used exclusively to refer to groups of people, never to objects.
-It works in casual and natural contexts, such as when we talk about friends, colleagues, students, or any human collective.
+It works in casual and natural contexts, such as when you talk about friends, colleagues, students, or any human collective.

-When someone says みんな, the focus is on the whole group as a unit, without emphasis on each individual separately.
+When someone says みんな, the focus is on the whole group as a unit, without singling out individuals.
 It is the most common and direct way to say “everyone” when the subject involves people.

 丸ごと conveys the idea of something whole, complete, without division.
-It is great when you want to emphasize that something was consumed, done, or experienced in total, without separating parts.
+It is a great pick when you want to emphasize that something was consumed, done, or experienced in full, with no parts left aside.

 It is a very visual word, used for both physical objects and complete experiences, such as traveling, visiting places, or enjoying something from start to finish.

-Example: 日本を丸ごと楽しみたい。– nihon o marugoto tanoshimitai. – I want to enjoy Japan completely.
+Example: 日本を丸ごと楽しみたい。 — nihon o marugoto tanoshimitai. — I want to enjoy the whole of Japan.

-有らゆる gives the feeling of distributed totality, where each individual element matters.
-It is more formal and resembles the “every” in English, being widely used in explanatory texts and more elaborate speeches.
+有らゆる gives the feeling of distributed totality, where each individual element matters on its own.
+It is more formal and behaves a lot like “every” in English, showing up often in explanatory texts and more elaborate speeches.

 When you use 有らゆる, you are saying that not only the whole group matters, but also each item that composes it, one by one.